 Key Managerial Personnel

-Mr. Chandra Shekhar Ghosh Managing Director & CEO Mr. SunilSamdani Chief Financial Officer and Mr. Indranil Banerjee Company Secretary of the Bankare the Key Managerial Personnel as per the provisions of the Act and rules madethereunder.
+Mr. Chandra Shekhar Ghosh Managing Director & CEO Mr. SunilSamdani Chief Financial Officer and Mr. Indranil Banerjee Company Secretary of the Bankare the Key Managerial Personnel of the Bank as per the provisions of the Companies Actand rules made thereunder.

 Meetings of the Board and Board Committees

 The Bank currently has following nine Board Committees:

 1. Audit Committee

 7. Stakeholders Relationship Committee